MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - create and provide trusted users with **temporary security credentials** that can control access to your AWS resources
 - Temporary security credentials work almost identically to the long-term access key credentials that your IAM users can use

-### AWS Secrets Manager

-- an AWS service that makes it easier for you to manage secrets
-- *Secrets* can be database credentials, passwords, third-party API keys, and even arbitrary text
-- can **store and control access** to these secrets centrally by using the Secrets Manager console, the Secrets Manager command line interface (CLI), or the Secrets Manager API and SDKs
-- enables you to replace hardcoded credentials in your code (including passwords), with an API call to Secrets Manager to retrieve the secret programmatically
-- can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify

 ### CloudHSM: Hardware Security Module

 - **dedicated** HSM